Charles Spurgeon: Metropolitan Tabernacle

 Besides sermons, Spurgeon also wrote several hymns and published a new collection of worship songs in 1866 called "Our Own Hymn Book".
-It was mostly a compilation of Isaac Watts's Psalms and Hymns that had been originally selected by John Rippon, a Baptist predecessor to Spurgeon.
-Singing in the congregation was exclusively a cappella under his pastorate.
-Thousands heard the preaching and were led in the singing without any amplification of sound that exists today.
-Hymns were a subject that he took seriously.
-While Spurgeon was still preaching at New Park Street, he entered the Rivulet controversy over a hymn book.
-He found its theology largely deistic.
-At the end of his review, he warned:

-We shall soon have to handle truth, not with kid gloves, but with gauntlets, - the gauntlets of holy courage and integrity.
-Go on, ye warriors of the cross, for the King is at the head of you.

 On 5 June 1864, Spurgeon challenged the Church of England when he preached against baptismal regeneration.
-However, Spurgeon taught across denominational lines as well: for example, in 1877 he was the preacher at the opening of a new Free Church of Scotland church building in Dingwall.
-It was during this period at the new Tabernacle that Spurgeon found a friend in James Hudson Taylor, the founder of the inter-denominational China Inland Mission.
-Spurgeon supported the work of the mission financially and directed many missionary candidates to apply for service with Taylor.
-He also aided in the work of cross-cultural evangelism by promoting "The Wordless Book", a teaching tool that he described in a message given on 11 January 1866, regarding Psalm 51:7: "Wash me, and I shall be whiter than snow."
+Spurgeon aided in the work of cross-cultural evangelism by promoting "The Wordless Book", a teaching tool that he described in a message given on 11 January 1866, regarding Psalm 51:7: "Wash me, and I shall be whiter than snow."
 The book has been and is still used to teach people without reading skills and people of other cultures and languages – young and old – around the globe about the Gospel message.

 On the death of missionary David Livingstone in 1873, a discoloured and much-used copy of one of Spurgeon's printed sermons, on Luke 13 (the falling tower of Siloam) was found among his few possessions much later, along with the handwritten comment at the top of the first page: "Very good, D.L."
 He had carried it with him throughout his travels in Africa.
 It was sent to Spurgeon and treasured by him.